Shinya-GitHub-Center/awscli-docker/README.md

 ## Access to EC2 instance using EC2 Instance Connect
 1. Please make sure if your instance's operation system is supported, along with available regions from [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html#ic-limitations)
-2. Run the command (if your instance is ubuntu)
+2. Run the command
 ```
+mssh ec2-user@<instance-id>
+or
 mssh ubuntu@<instance-id>
 ```
-3. This EC2 Instance Connect can only be activated under a rather strict condition, therefore please read through the aws official docs on your own
+3. This EC2 Instance Connect over local aws-cli command line does not require key pair generation beforehand, but requires public IP address (can not connect to private subnet)

 ## Please
 * Do not delete `./.env` file after copied your credential keys, and keep this file secret!
 Do not upload or share to any public places